li-car-fei/WAF-AI/README.md

 This repository contains a **Web Application Firewall (WAF)** that integrates **Artificial Intelligence** to detect and mitigate security threats in real-time.
 The system utilizes pre-trained models to analyze HTTP traffic and automatically block potentially malicious requests.

-The application is built using the **Flask** framework, providing a simple web interface for easy interaction with the firewall.
-The WAF uses custom tokenization methods and machine learning models to detect security threats and return appropriate responses when an attack is detected.

 ## Features

 - **Real-Time Threat Detection**: The system monitors incoming HTTP requests and detects SQL Injection, XSS, and other malicious patterns in real-time.
 - **Machine Learning Integration**: Pre-trained models are used for detecting attacks based on patterns within URL paths and query parameters.
-- **Custom Tokenization**: A custom tokenizer is employed to extract features from request paths and parameters to better identify malicious activities.
-- **HTML Response on Detection**: In the event of an attack, the WAF blocks the request and returns a custom HTML page notifying the user of the threat.
 - **Extendable Framework**: The system can easily be extended to detect additional threats, such as command injection, file inclusion attacks, and more.

 ## Technologies Used